Back to Blog

 For the Startup Founder: Screen Charm

 As a founder, your most valuable resource is time.
 You need polished product demos for investors and customers, but can't get bogged down in an editor.
-Screen Charm's automated zoom and cursor effects work the same way Screen Studio does — record, and the software handles the visual polish — with the added benefit that you can reposition zooms and the webcam overlay after recording without re-recording.
+Screen Charm's automated zoom, motion blur, background music, and cursor effects cover the visual polish quickly, with the added benefit that you can reposition zooms and the webcam overlay after recording without re-recording.

 • Platform: macOS only